 WooCommerce Subscriptions is priced at $199 for a single site license.
 You can get attractive discounts by purchasing the 5 or 25-sites licenses.
 All purchases are provided with 1 year of support and updates.

-At the time of writing this post, WC is offering a special bundle of 19 products including this extension.
-The bundle is priced at $299.
-It comes with 1 year of support and updates.
+At the time of writing this post, WC is offering a special bundle of 19 (yes, 19!) products including this extension.
+The bundle is priced at $299 - and of course, it is an absolutely incredible bargain (given that just 3 of these bundles would cost you the whole $299, but instead of just these 3 you are getting 19 different products - click here to get the bundle).
+It also comes with 1 year of support and updates.

 Are you ready to start a subscription model via your WooCommerce site?